Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 - Apply heat on your back for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain and muscle spasms.

 - Apply ice on your back for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Reach or maintain a healthy weight.
 Extra weight puts pressure on your spine and other joints.
 This can increase your symptoms and make ankylosing spondylitis worse.
 Ask your healthcare provider how much you should weigh.
 He can help you create a healthy weight loss plan if you are overweight.

-- Protect yourself from falls.
+- Prevent a fall.
 Make sure paths in your home are clear.
 Tape down ends of throw rugs and electric cords.
 Keep paths well lit so you can see where you are going.
-These steps will help prevent you from tripping as you walk around your house.
-Your healthcare provider may also recommend that you use a walker, cane, or other supportive device.
-These can help you keep your balance.

 - You cannot move your legs.